contexthub/notify-me/README.md

 # Notify Me (Push) Sample app
 --

-The Storage sample app that introduces you to the push features of the ContextHub iOS SDK.
+The Notify Me sample app that introduces you to the push features of the ContextHub iOS SDK.

 ## Purpose